Shift-Left Testing in Azure DevOps

 How to implement shift-left testing in Azure DevOps — moving quality activities earlier in the development process.
-Covers PR-level test gates, early test planning, static analysis, contract testing, and developer QA collaboration.
+Covers PR-level test gates, early test.

 Shift-left testing means moving quality activities earlier in the development lifecycle — from after development to during and before it.
 In Azure DevOps, this is implemented through branch policies, PR test gates, early requirement reviews, and developer-accessible test feedback.